microsoft/BotFramework-WebChat/docs/HOOKS.md

 ```
 <!-- prettier-ignore-end -->

-This function will return the username.
+This hook will return the username.

 To modify this value, change the value in the style options prop passed to Web Chat.